Jan Udo Holey: Political opinions

 Holey draws from many esoteric and conspiracy theories, many of which originate in the United States of America.
 His writings encompass such varied themes as Nostradamus, reincarnation, conspiracy theories regarding John F. Kennedy and Uwe Barschel's murders.
 According to his detractors, Holey's books are largely plagiarized from other sources, many of which are conspiracy theorists of questionable repute.
 The author believes he is banned as part of a larger conspiracy.

 In Geheimgesellschaften, Holey combines science-fiction, esotericism, Nazi-mythology, ufology and "Zionist global domination" theories.
 He also employs The Protocols of the Elders of Zion as a source.
 He believes the Rothschilds head a Jewish conspiracy to rule the world and associates them with a mysterious cabal called the Illuminati, who plan a New World Order.
 Holey and his followers claim that they are not anti-semitic, but rather that they speak out against powerful Jewish interests in high finance and politics.

-Publications

-Books published under his pen name Jan van Helsing: